regulatorystudies/regulation-digest/README.md

   1. Download a Python interpreter, create the environment, and run script (Python required).
   2. Download the compiled program file (created using Nuitka), unzip, and run (Python not required).

-This README document focuses on approach 1.
+This README document focuses on option 1.
 Please reach out to <mfebrizio@gwu.edu> for access to the compiled program.

 First, install a Python interpreter to run the code.
 Some suggested download options are from [Anaconda](https://www.anaconda.com/download) or [Python.org](https://www.python.org/downloads/).
 The program was developed using Python 3.10, so that is the recommended version.